swcarpentry/python-novice-inflammation/_episodes/02-loop.md

 >    print(char)
 > ~~~
 > {: .python}
->In the above code, how many times is the loop repeated ?
+>In the above code, how many times is the loop repeated?
 > ~~~
 >A. 3
 >B. 4